All Episodes

 They really do.

-And the the uh the jury system is the equalizer.
+And the jury system is the equalizer.

 It's not innocent.

-The verdict is not innocent, it's not guilty.
+The verdict is not innocent.

-It means they didn't prove it.
+That means they didn't prove it.

-I don't know if he did it or not.
+I don't know if he did it or not, which is not the point.

-Um just they didn't have the case.
+They didn't have the case.

-They didn't make the case, and this is one of those times where you're happy to see that somebody who didn't make the case uh uh was held accountable for it.
+And this is one of those times where you're happy to see that somebody who didn't make the case was held accountable for it.

-We'll come back, all the other exciting stuff of the news right after this.
+All the other exciting stuff of the news right after this.

-This is just especially when we get to it.
+This is especially when we get to it.

-Michael Duffy, a Time Magazine reporter this morning on C-Span's Washington Journal admits that journalists don't pick sides in the war because they can't, as journalists.
+Michael Duffy, a Time magazine reporter this morning on C-SPAN's Washington Journal, admits that journalists don't pick sides in the war because they can't as journalists.

-They can't show they can't show bias.
+They can't show bias.

 Don't pick sides my rear end.